btzy/lieuzhenghong.com/root/stanford_cs107e_notes_lab_2_report.md

 This also improved my understanding of assembly.
 I learned a bit about the stack
 We also learned a bit about Makefiles.

+The assignment is to build a clock that displays the time on a seven-segment display.
+We didn't have the materials so we moved on to Lab 3 for now.

 ## Using gdb